canton7/RestEase/README.md

 IGitHubApi api = RestClient.For<IGitHubApi>("http://api.github.com");

 // Now we can simply call methods on it
-// Sets a GET request to http://api.github.com/users List<User> users = await api.GetUsersAsync();
+// Sends a GET request to http://api.github.com/users List<User> users = await api.GetUsersAsync();
 ```